2000–01 Los Angeles Lakers season

 The 2000–01 Los Angeles Lakers season was the 53rd season for the Los Angeles Lakers in the National Basketball Association, and their 41st season in Los Angeles, California.
 The Lakers entered the regular season as the defending NBA champions, having defeated the Indiana Pacers in the 2000 NBA Finals in six games, winning their twelfth NBA championship.
 During the off-season, the Lakers acquired Horace Grant from the Seattle SuperSonics; Grant won three NBA championships with the Chicago Bulls in the early 1990s.
 The team also signed free agent Isaiah Rider, who was released by the Atlanta Hawks during the previous season due to off-the-court troubles, and signed Greg Foster, who had two NBA Finals appearances with the Utah Jazz.

-Derek Fisher only played just 20 games due to a stress fracture in his right foot, which forced him to miss the first 62 games of the regular season, as the Lakers held a 31–16 record at the All-Star break, and won their final eight games of the season, finishing with a 56–26 record, winning the Pacific Division title over their rival, the Sacramento Kings by one game, and earning the second seed in the Western Conference.
+Derek Fisher only played 20 games due to a stress fracture in his right foot, which forced him to miss the first 62 games of the regular season.
+With the addition of Grant and Rider, and without Fisher, the Lakers got off to a 3–3 start to the season, but then won eight of their next nine games, and later on held a 31–16 record at the All-Star break.
+Fisher eventually returned as the team won their final eight games of the season, and won the Pacific Division title by finishing with a 56–26 record, and earning the second seed in the Western Conference.
+The team qualified for the NBA playoffs for the seventh consecutive year.

 Shaquille O'Neal averaged 28.7 points, 12.7 rebounds and 2.7 blocks per game, and was named to the All-NBA First Team, while Kobe Bryant averaged 28.5 points, 5.9 rebounds and 5.0 assists per game, and was named to the All-NBA Second Team.
-In addition, Fisher provided the team with 11.5 points, 4.4 assists and 2.0 steals per game, while Rick Fox contributed 9.6 points per game, and Grant provided with 8.5 points and 7.1 rebounds per game.
+In addition, Fisher provided the team with 11.5 points, 4.4 assists and 2.0 steals per game, while Rick Fox contributed 9.6 points per game, and led the Lakers with 118 three-point field goals, and Grant provided with 8.5 points and 7.1 rebounds per game.
 Rider contributed 7.6 points per game off the bench, while Ron Harper averaged 6.5 points per game, but only played just 47 games due to knee injuries, Brian Shaw contributed 5.3 points per game, and Robert Horry provided with 5.2 points and 3.7 rebounds per game.